pradyharish/PyVPN/README.md

 # PyVPN
 Automates the connection to VPN.
 Use either the Python or the Batch scripts I wrote here to connect to VPN.
 Wrote it since VPN gets disconnected after a while by design.
 I run it as on Task Scheduler (Windows Scheduler) so it doesn't need to be run every time VPN is disconnected.

-# Setting Up Python Script in Windows Task Scheduler
+# Setting Up Python / BAT Script in Windows Task Scheduler

-This guide will help you schedule your Python script to run automatically using Windows Task Scheduler.
+This guide will help you schedule the script to run automatically using Windows Task Scheduler.

 ## Step 1: Open Task Scheduler
 1. Press `Windows + R` to open the Run dialog.